What Is an Agile Roadmap?

 In a project management setting that is hyperfocused on individual tasks, a product roadmap is the big picture planning needed in order to focus teams, get stakeholder buy-in, and anticipate growth.
 Two popular types of Agile roadmaps include progress-based and time-based roadmaps.

 As its name suggests, a time-based roadmap focuses on how the project will evolve over a certain period of time.
 This can be looked at in weeks, months, quarters, or even years.
-Stakeholders may find it especially valuable because it provides clarity around expected timelines and key releases without getting bogged down into day-to-day processes.
+Stakeholders may find it especially valuable because it clarifies expected timelines and key releases without getting bogged down into day-to-day processes.

-A roadmap is an important piece of documentation.
-But it should not be treated as something that is set in stone.
-Because Agile’s values and principles emphasize adapting to change, the roadmap can and should evolve based on what is learned in each iterative cycle or as the project progresses.
+A roadmap is an important piece of documentation, but it should not be treated as something set in stone.
+Because Agile’s values and principles emphasize adapting to change, the roadmap can, and should, evolve based on what is learned in each iterative cycle as the project progresses.